-Managing operational risk requires timely and accurate information as well as a strong control culture.
+Managing operational risk requires timely and accurate information, as well as a strong control culture.
 We seek to manage our operational risk through:

-- Training, supervision and development of our people; - Active participation of senior management in identifying and mitigating key operational risks across the firm; - Independent control and support functions that monitor operational risk on a daily basis, and implementation of extensive policies and procedures, and controls designed to prevent the occurrence of operational risk events; - Proactive communication between our revenueproducing units and our independent control and support functions; and - A network of systems throughout the firm to facilitate the collection of data used to analyze and assess our operational risk exposure.
+- Training, supervision and development of our people; - Active participation of senior management in identifying and mitigating our key operational risks; - Independent control and support functions that monitor operational risk on a daily basis, and implementation of extensive policies and procedures, and controls designed to prevent the occurrence of operational risk events; - Proactive communication between our revenue producing units and our independent control and support functions; and - A network of systems to facilitate the collection of data used to analyze and assess our operational risk exposure.

 We combine top-down and bottom-up approaches to manage and measure operational risk.
 From a top-down perspective, our senior management assesses firmwide and business-level operational risk profiles.
-From a bottom-up perspective, revenue-producing units and independent control and support functions are responsible for risk management on a day-to-day basis, including identifying, mitigating, and escalating operational risks to senior management.
+From a bottom-up perspective, revenue-producing units and independent control and support functions are responsible for risk identification and risk management on a day-to-day basis, including escalating operational risks to senior management.

-Our operational risk framework is in part designed to comply with the operational risk measurement rules under the Revised Capital Framework and has evolved based on the changing needs of our businesses and regulatory guidance.
-Our framework comprises the following practices:
+Our operational risk management framework is in part designed to comply with the operational risk measurement rules under the Capital Framework and has evolved based on the changing needs of our businesses and regulatory guidance.

+Our operational risk management framework consists of the following practices:

-- Risk identification and reporting;
+- Risk identification and assessment;

-- Risk measurement; and
+- · Risk measurement; and

-- Risk monitoring.
+- · Risk monitoring and reporting.